Global co-operative’s messaging traffic data provides a leading indicator of the short-term path of GDP

 Based on customer messaging data up to March 2012 and using its validated methodology, the SWIFT Index points to a recovery of the OECD economies:

 - 2.3 % growth in Q1 2012 compared to Q1 2011 (a “nowcast” for the quarter just ended)

 - 2.3% growth for Q2 2012 compared to Q2 2011 (a “forecast”).

-This would indicate that after the slowdown of Q4 2011, the April update reinforces the trend of moderate expansion taking place in the OECD countries (as witnessed in the March release).
+Following the slowdown of Q4 2011, the April update reinforces the trend of moderate expansion taking place in the OECD countries (as witnessed in the March release).